-The other Robin Williams that I remember most clearly is the one in Bicentennial Man AND HOLY CRAP I LITERALLY *JUST* GOT WHY THE MOVIE WAS NAMED BICENTENNIAL MAN.
+The other Robin Williams that I remember most clearly is the one in Bicentennial Man (AND HOLY CRAP I LITERALLY *JUST* GOT WHY THE MOVIE WAS NAMED BICENTENNIAL MAN.
 BECAUSE HE LIVED 200 YEARS.
-HOLY CRAP.
+HOLY CRAP).
 Before now, I always thought vaguely that a Bicentennial Man was some sort of robot, because he played a robot in the movie.
 (What can I say: I was 11!
 And when I was older, I didn’t think any further about it.)

 Sudden, belated revelations aside, it was one of the rare few movies my mother brought me to an actual cinema to watch, so naturally it made an impression on me.
 I remember not being touched by the love story between him and his little mistress’ granddaughter — in fact, I was quite icked out by it — but more of his struggles to be acknowledged as human.

 Hook was another childhood fascination, because it was also one of those movies where my viewing was cut short till I finished it many years later — though for some reason, I wasn’t as fervoured about it as I was Jumanji.
 It has been lambasted as one of Steven Spielberg’s worst films, and I don’t really know why, though I suppose if you were to compare it to E.T. and Saving Private Ryan and Indiana Jones and Schindler’s List, of course it would fall behind.
 But I loved the story of Peter Pan, and watching a “what-if” version of a Peter Pan who left Neverland behind and grew up was amazing.
 I think it was also the first movie that introduced to me the concept of “what-if”s outside canon.
-Before that, I thought all movies ended when they ended.
+Before that, I thought all movies and books ended when they ended.

 The Angriest Man in Brooklyn was the last film that was released before his death.
 Sadly, it was dull and unfunny, except for one great scene with James Earl Jones, and when I first watched it, I was thinking “Why, Robin Williams, WHY???”
 How was I to know that he would die two months after I watched it?
-And it makes me sad, because I always thought he would live till a ripe old age, and he still had plenty of time to redeem himself and be great again.
-Now that he’s gone, the world has lost a dearly loved source of happiness who never seemed anything less than one of the kindest, gentlest men to have lived.
+It makes me sad, because I always thought he would live till a ripe old age, and he still had plenty of time to redeem himself and be great again.
+Now that he’s gone, the world has lost a dearly loved source of happiness, who never seemed anything less than one of the kindest, gentlest men to have lived.